 - Comfy cover so you can place it under or next to your ear.

-- Requires 2 x AAA batteries to use the Amp feature.
+- Requires two AAA batteries to use the Amp feature.
 You can turn it off and listen normally without batteries if you prefer though.

 Since then, I’ve spent more time using the Soft Speaker 3 to get a better understanding of how well it works.
 So below, you’ll find a more concise explanation of the functionality.

 First of all, I think it’s important to note that at the time of writing, C. Crane makes three different pillow speakers: